 EHC plans will be reviewed and amended in sufficient time prior to a student moving between key phases of education, to allow for planning for and, where necessary, commissioning of support and provision at the new phase.

-The review and amendments will be completed by 15 February in the calendar year of the transfer at the latest for transfers into or between academies.
+The review and amendments will be completed by the end of the Autumn term of the academic year of the phase transfer at the latest for transfers into or between academies.

 The key transfers are as follows: